Yearnsmith/range-class/README.md

 This is a simple, no frills class that inherits from `Set()`.

-In languages like ruby, Range is an in-built class that can be created on the fly.
+In some languages, Range is a built-in class, that can easily be instantiated.

 This adds a very simple implementation of making a Range.

-***❕Note: For the moment, this is not a port of any other languages implementation, but a very basic child class of `Set()`***
+***❕Note: this is not a port of any other languages implementation, but a very basic child class of `Set()`***

 ## Syntax